Viraj-S45/Responsive-Navbar-Hamburger-menu/README.md

 2. Open the index.html file in your preferred web browser to see the navbar in action.
 ## Acknowledgements

- - [Boxicons](https://boxicons.com/) for the icon set used in teh sidebar.
+ - [Boxicons](https://boxicons.com/) for the icon set used in the sidebar.